skisel-bt/example-counter/README.md

    npm run compact
    ```

-   You should see output from npm and the Compact compiler:
+   You should see the following output from npm and the Compact compiler:

    ```sh
    > compact